-It often seems that when it comes to Supply Chain software, we simply use them out of necessity rather than because they are truly ‘great’ products.
-In this episode of LokadTV we explore why we are so “out of love” with the products we use in the Supply Chain industry and learn what are the key symptoms of the dismal IT landscape many companies find themselves in nowadays.
+Great software products in supply chain are few and far between.
+Most products start as mediocre, and unfortunately, go downhill as years pass.
+In this episode of LokadTV we explore why we are so ‘out of love’ with the products we use in the Supply Chain industry and learn what are the key symptoms of the dismal IT landscape many companies find themselves in nowadays.

 On top of all this, many of the smaller, more pioneering players are gradually being acquired by larger companies who often milk the value of the companies rather than innovating and improving.
 We explore some of the root causes behind some of these worrying patterns and learn how companies can break the mold and escape a monolithic approach.
 In addition, we discuss why implementing exactly what a client requests can lead to the failure of a Supply Chain initiative and why ‘design by committee’ rarely works.
 Supply Chains are highly complex and fragile; it often only takes one badly implemented ERP to wreak havoc and even destroy a company completely.